EfrenRobles/lacassa/README.md

 ## **Installation**

-Make sure you have the DataStax PHP Driver for Apache Cassandra installed.
+Make sure you have the DataStax PHP Driver for Apache Cassandra installed in your PHP container or server.

 You can find installation instructions at https://github.com/datastax/php-driver or https://github.com/datastax/php-driver/blob/master/ext/README.md

-*datastax php-driver requires php version 5.6+*
+*datastax php-driver requires php version 5.6+ but it is possible to install it on php 7.3 using repository PHP-232*

 Installation using composer: